davidjenei/davidjenei.com/notes/modeling.md

 > Text is an ideal medium for abstract logic. - [Maggie Appleton]

 Mainstream programming languages operate with a textual content format.
-There is a gap between code and pictures, because visuals are also abstractions.

 > This level of abstraction removes the physical, spatial, and embodied
 > qualities that humans rely upon to understand the world around us. -
 > [Maggie Appleton]

-The benefits of the textual format still outweighs the cons.
+The benefits of text format still outweighs the cons.
+There is a gap between code and pictures, because visuals are also abstractions.

 > There is a reason why digital circuit design has shifted to use of
 > HDLs - HN